nathanwoulfe/Plumber-2/DOCS.md

 A given content node may have all three approval flow types applied, but only one will be applied per the following order of priority:

 - **Explicit:** set directly on a content node via the context menu.
 This type will take priority over all others.
 - **Document-type:** set in the settings section.
 This approval flow will apply to all content of the selected document type, unless the node has an explicit flow set.
-Requires Basic or Pro license.
+Requires  license.
 - **Inherited:** if a node has no explicit approval flow, nor a flow applied to its document-type, Plumber will traverse the content tree until it finds a node with an explicit flow, and will use this flow for the current change.

 Current responsibilites for groups can be reviewed on the user group view, for explicit and document-type approval flows only.